 What can you use this money for?
 Which expenses trigger taxes and penalties?
 If you do things right, no penalties or federal income tax—and, in many states, no state income tax—will be due on your withdrawals.
 But learning by trial and error can be costly at tax time, and, more importantly, your child could lose out on financial aid if you're not careful.
 So learn the ins and outs ahead of time.

-Here’s a nine-step guide to help you make your 529 college savings go as far as possible.
+Here's a 9-step guide to help you make your 529 savings go as far as possible.

 - The allowance for room and board included in the school’s cost of attendance for federal financial aid calculations